dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 ```

 ## Delete
-The delete operation removes records from a stored tables and cascades to all dependent records.
+The delete operation removes records from stored tables with cascading effects to all dependent records.
 Delete is often used in combination with the restriction operator to specify records to delete.

 Example: